matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 These features ensure that security is consistent and centrally managed, regardless of where the resources or users are located.

-9) Explain how Google Cloud’s operations suite supports monitoring and logging in hybrid and multi-cloud environments.
+9) Explain how Google Cloud’s operations suite supports monitoring and logging in hybrid and multi-cloud environments?
 Answer: Google Cloud’s operations suite (formerly Stackdriver) offers integrated monitoring, logging, and diagnostics tools that work across Google Cloud, on-premises environments, and other cloud providers.
 It supports hybrid and multi-cloud environments by providing a single pane of glass for visibility into the performance, availability,